pygaurav/mcp-trino/docs/oauth.md

 - **No Authorization**: No user-based access control or permissions
 - **No Session Management**: No token refresh or session handling

-## Key Integration Points for Future OAuth Implementation
+## Key Integration Points for OAuth Implementation with mcp-go v0.33.0

-Based on the current architecture, OAuth/JWT authentication would need to be added at:
+Based on the current architecture, OAuth/JWT authentication with mcp-go v0.33.0 would need to be added at:

+1. **Library Upgrade**: Update to mcp-go v0.33.0 for OAuth 2.1 support
-1. **Config Layer**: Add OAuth/JWT configuration parameters
+2. **Config Layer**: Add OAuth/JWT configuration parameters using mcp-go's configuration system
-2. **Client Layer**: Modify DSN construction to use `AccessToken` instead of username/password
-3. **Handler Layer**: Add authentication middleware to validate tokens
+3. **Middleware Layer**: Integrate mcp-go's built-in authentication middleware
-4. **Transport Layer**: Add Bearer token extraction and validation
+4. **Handler Layer**: Use mcp-go's standardized authenticated request handling
+5. **Transport Layer**: Configure mcp-go's OAuth-enabled HTTP server
-5. **MCP Layer**: Add authentication context to tool calls
+6. **MCP Layer**: Leverage mcp-go's authentication context for tool calls

-The current codebase provides a solid foundation for adding OAuth/JWT authentication, but no authentication mechanisms beyond basic username/password are currently implemented.
+The current codebase provides a solid foundation for adding OAuth/JWT authentication, and mcp-go v0.33.0 provides the necessary OAuth 2.1 infrastructure to significantly simplify the implementation.